Compact theory: Supreme Court rulings

-The US Supreme Court has rejected the idea that the Constitution is a compact among the states.
+The U.S. Supreme Court has rejected the idea that the Constitution is a compact among the states.
 Rather, the Court has stated that the Constitution was established directly by the people of the United States, not by the states.
 In one of the Supreme Court's first significant decisions, Chisholm v.
 Georgia (1793), Chief Justice John Jay stated that the Constitution was established directly by the people.
 Jay noted the language of the Preamble of the Constitution, which states that the Constitution was ordained and established by "We the people," and he stated: "Here we see the people acting as sovereigns of the whole country, and, in the language of sovereignty, establishing a Constitution by which it was their will that the State governments should be bound."

 This view has been repeatedly affirmed by the Court.
 In Martin v.
 Hunter's Lessee (1816), the Supreme Court explicitly rejected the idea that the Constitution is a compact among the states: "The Constitution of the United States was ordained and established not by the States in their sovereign capacities, but emphatically, as the preamble of the Constitution declares, by 'the people of the United States.'"
 The Court contrasted the earlier Articles of Confederation with the Constitution, characterized the Articles of Confederation as a compact among states, and stated that the Constitution was established by not the states but the people.
 Likewise, in McCulloch v.
 Maryland (1819), the Supreme Court stated that the federal Constitution proceeded directly from the people and was not created by the states.
 It stated that the Constitution was binding on and could not be negated by the states.
 It again contrasted the Articles of Confederation, which was established by the states, to the Constitution, which was established by the people.
 After the Civil War, in Texas v.
 White (1869), a case discussing the legal status of the southern states that had attempted to secede, the Supreme Court stated that the union was not merely a compact among states but was "something more than a compact."